VoyVivika/VivikaShader/README.md

 The Vivika Shader is a Shader created by VoyVivika in Unity3D with the Amplify Shader Editor.
 I made these for my Personal ChilloutVR Avatars with some in-game encouragement from N3X15, ended up being a fun project for experimenting with Amplify Shaders.

 # Please Note:
-This Shader only officially supports the Unity Built-in Render Pipeline, it does not support LWRP, URP, or HDRP at this time.
+This Shader only officially supports the Unity Built-in Render Pipeline, it does not support LWRP, URP, or HDRP.
+This means it will not work in Hypernex or most Projects Based on the Basis Framework.

 ## Features
 - Single-Pass Stereo Instancing Compatible